johnpeart/johnpeart.github.io/src/posts/blogpost/2024-12-31-2024-goals-in-review.md

 3. Save some money
 4. Close my activity rings

-Well, it's New Year's Eve and this year I've exceeded two of the goals I set myself, mostly completed a third, and had a fair crack at the fourth.
+Well, it’s New Year’s Eve and this year I've exceeded two of the goals I set myself, mostly completed a third, and had a fair crack at the fourth.

 ### 1. Read more